 - Video ads on the sidebar cannot be in-stream.

 - In-banner video ads with no video player are not eligible to serve in-stream ads..

 - With or without accompanying video content, In-stream ads cannot be served in placements that can switch between display and video ad units.

 So, do not place in-stream videos in the above-stated placements.

 Size and Dimensions

 Size and dimensions decide whether the video will play effectively or not.
 This is why there are strict guidelines regarding the related specs.
 For horizontal videos, always use the aspect ratio of 4:3 or 16:9.
-Horizontal videos can have 3:4 or 9:16 ratio.
+Horizontal videos can have a 3:4 or 9:16 ratio.
 1:1 square videos are also acceptable.

-So make sure you are not using any sizes or dimensions other than mentioned above to avoid policy violations.
+So make sure you are not using any sizes or dimensions other than those mentioned above to avoid policy violations.

 Just like the technical guidelines, there are some user experience-related guidelines too.
 The video content should always be more than the in-stream video ad content.
 Ads can autoplay only when 50% or more of the ad unit is in the viewport.
 The viewport should have no more than one video ad being played at a time.

 There are separate guidelines for sticky containers too.
-A sticky video player should start as a normal and a fully visible in-page player before transitioning as a sticky player.
+A sticky video player should start as a normal and fully visible in-page player before transitioning as a sticky player.
 The transition should take place as the user scrolls through the page.
 The player should also have a clearly visible dismissal feature.